hackclub/design-system/docs/GettingStarted.md

 ## ThemeProvider

-Wrap the root of your application with the `ThemeProvider` component, which adds the Design System theme to context for use in styled-components and sets typographic defaults.
+Wrap the root of your application with the `ThemeProvider` component, which adds the Design System theme to context for use in `styled-components` and sets typographic defaults (including loading our webfont, Averta).
 This should only be included once in your application.

 ```jsx